 Digital-first student media

 I consulted with TCU in 2012 about efforts to develop a digital-first approach for student media.
 Later in 2012, I returned to lead some digital-first workshops for student media leaders.
 I also led digital-first workshops for student media at the University of Texas at Arlington in 2012.
+I was a keynote speaker at the Future of Student Media Summit at Ohio University in 2016.

 Guest speaker and panelist